-There’s nothing #basic about sustainable basics that reduce our impact on the world.
+There’s nothing #basic about sustainable basics clothing that reduces our impact on the world.

-Keeping it local, Harvest & Mill is one of the best sustainable brands for basics made in the USA.
+Keeping it local, Harvest & Mill is one of the few brands offering ethical basics made in the USA.

-And for ethical basics that won’t break the bank, you won’t be barking up the wrong tree with tentree.
+For tees that won’t won’t break the bank, you won’t be barking up the wrong tree with tentree—though there will be plenty of bark since each item you order will help plant ten trees.

 Basic(ally), you can head to the end of the article to see why these sustainable basics brands made the list.